 John Joseph Malm

-Naperville attorney John J. Malm is a trial lawyer with more than 20 years of litigation experience.
-John's practice is concentrated in DuPage County, Kane County, Cook County and Will County, as well as the U.S. District Court for the Northern District of Illinois, in the areas of personal injury, wrongful death, product liability and insurance coverage litigation.
+Naperville attorney John J. Malm is a trial lawyer with 25 years of experience in personal injury, car accidents and wrongful death litigation in DuPage County, Kane County, Cook County and Will County, as well as the U.S. District Court for the Northern District of Illinois.

 U.S. Naval Air Station, Key West, Florida, May 27, 1966.